-In addition to the environmental assessment requirement, CEQA dictates that for projects which might affect the environment negativelyhave a significant adverse impact on the environment, the agency must require evaluate feasible alternatives to reduce those potential adverse impacts to where they are no longer significant; or if harmful effects should be unavoidable, provide a justification of overriding consideration.
+In addition to the environmental assessment requirement, CEQA dictates that for projects which might have a significant adverse impact on the environment, the agency must evaluate feasible alternatives to reduce those potential adverse impacts to where they are no longer significant; or if harmful effects should be unavoidable, provide a justification of overriding consideration.

-The Z'berg-Nejedly Forest Practice Act of 1973 (FPA) also parallels the NFMA of the federal government but goes further in regulating private forestry practices.
-Whereas the NFMA regulates federal forest lands, T the FPA governs the management harvest of non-federal timberlands in California.
+The Z'berg-Nejedly Forest Practice Act of 1973 (FPA) goes further in regulating private forestry practices.
+The FPA governs the harvest of non-federal timberlands in California.
 The Act, in conjunction with the Professional Foresters Law, was established to address the public's growing concern over timber harvesting.

-To accomplish its goals the FPA includes certain provisions such as the requirement that all persons who harvest timber obtain an annual timber operator's license from the California Department of Forestry and Fire Protection (CDFCAL FIRE).
-A timber harvest plan (THP, NTMP, WFMP, exemtions/ emergencies) must also be submitted to the Director of CDF for review and approval/acceptance prior to harvesting timber.
-Moreover, the Forest Practice Act requires the preparation of THPs-Plan to be done by Registered Professional Foresters (RPF) to insure that the plans are drafted by qualified persons.
+To accomplish its goals the FPA includes certain provisions such as the requirement that all persons who harvest timber obtain an annual timber operator's license from the California Department of Forestry and Fire Protection (CAL FIRE).
+A timber harvest plan (THP, NTMP, WFMP, exemptions/ emergencies) must also be submitted to the Director of CDF for review and approval/acceptance prior to harvesting timber.
+Moreover, the Forest Practice Act requires the preparation of Plan to be done by Registered Professional Foresters (RPF) to insure that the plans are drafted by qualified persons.